danfuzz/samizdat/doc/parsing-in-samizdat.md

 * The parser `{/ [! @foo @bar] /}` will match any terminal but a `@foo` or a `@bar` token.

+Future direction: It may become possible to name ranges of characters, e.g. `["a".."z" "0".."9"]`, and it may become possible to name symbolic sets, e.g. `[whitespace punctuation "z"]`.

 ### Running arbitrary code instead of consuming input (terminal)

 To cause arbitrary code to run in the context of parsing, place that code